Rosemary Prosciutto Cheesy Idaho® Potatoes are gluten-free Funeral Potatoes -- a take on the classic, enhanced with punches of new flavors!

 - salt and pepper to taste

-Place a large sauté pan (about 14-inch), over medium heat, and add 2 tablespoons of the butter, onions and garlic.
-Stirring often, until the onions are soft, about 10 minutes.
-Mix in the prosciutto and 1 1/2 tablespoons of the rosemary and sauté for another 3 minutes.
+- Place a large sauté pan (about 14-inch), over medium heat, and add 2 tablespoons of the butter, onions and garlic.
+Stirring often, cook until the onions are soft, about 10 minutes.
+Mix in the prosciutto and 1 ½ tablespoons of the rosemary and sauté for another 3 minutes.

-Pour the remaining grated potatoes into a strainer, and then squeeze out as much liquid as possible with your hands, adding them to the sauté pan as you go.
+- Pour the remaining grated potatoes into a strainer, and then squeeze out as much liquid as possible with your hands, adding them to the sauté pan as you go.
 Add 1 more tablespoon of the butter and mix everything together.
-Stirring often, continue sautéing until the potatoes are beginning to turn golden, about 10 minutes.
+Stirring often, continue sautéing until the potatoes begin to turn golden, about 10 minutes.

-Place in the preheated 375°F oven and bake uncovered for 20 minutes.
+- Place in the preheated 375°F oven and bake uncovered for 20 minutes.
 If it’s not golden on top when it’s done baking, you can place it under the broiler for about 30 seconds.
-Let it cool for at least 10 minutes before serve.
+Let it cool for at least 10 minutes before serving.